 If you’re children love a good science book we’ve got some brilliant science book ideas here as well.

-Can you think of any kits we’ve missed?
+Can you think of any science gifts for kids we’ve missed?